 How do I detect when a device is offline?

 The platform classifies OEM errors as transient or permanent.DEVICE_OFFLINE is permanent and returns to the caller without falling back to stale data; the response has the standard error envelope and a 4xx-class status.
 Transient errors (NETWORK_ERROR, RATE_LIMITED, SERVICE_UNAVAILABLE, TIMEOUT) fall back to last-known and set sync.available: false.
+Offline detection is a property of the live read path; in sandbox the simulator is always reachable.

 Related concepts